Jalal Ismaili & El Houcine Ouazzani Ibrahimi

 For students who suffer a partial hearing impairments we suggest two applications that may be of significant relevance.

+a.
 Petralex Hearing aid (by IT ForYou): The application simulates the Frequency Modulation (FM) mechanism with the advantage of being more practical (totally wireless) and free of charge.
 With a Bluetooth headset, the student may place the phone/tablet close to the teacher to get better results.
 An auditory test should be conducted before the first use to guarantee a customized performance.
 The app is downloaded over 100.000 times with a four star rating.
 It is categorized as a medical app as well.
 The application requires 4.1 Android environment or higher and is easy to install.

 To date, the application could gain the satisfaction of 75 % of reviewers.
 Users who declared having hearing impairments expressed their admiration for the application, being Bmore elaborate^ compared to others for the same purpose.